bruvellu/terebratalia-wnts/wnt.md

 Overall, the expression of the analyzed Wnt antagonists is restricted to the anterior portion of the ectoderm (*sfrp1/2/5* and *dkk5*), and to the mesoderm (*wif*), regions which coincide with the absence or limited expression of Wnt ligands.

-## Cell polarity genes are expressed in patches during axial elongation
+## Planar cell polarity genes are expressed in patches during axial elongation

 Proper regulation of planar cell polarity (PCP) is crucial to guide morphogenetic processes, such as convergent extension, and to orient the formation of structures during development [@Simons2008-cj; @Gao2012-fh].
 We identified the core components of the PCP pathway in *T. transversa*, namely *dishevelled* (*dsh*, also known as *dvl*), *diego* (*dgo*, also known as *ankrd6* or *diversin*), *prickle* (*pk*), *flamingo* (*fmi*, also known as *stan* or *celsr*), *strabismus* (*stbm*, also known as *vang* or *vangl*), as well as the downstream transducer *c-jun n-terminal kinase* (*jnk*), and analyzed the expression between the early and late gastrula stages.